- 740 miles of roadway

 Planned reconstruction of 120th Street between Overlook Drive and Dillon Road to widen road for new five-foot shoulders and reduce steep hill grades on corridor.
 Learn More

-North 71st Street – Winchester to CO 52 – Reconstruction Project starts early 2023
+North 71st Street – Winchester to CO 52 – Reconstruction Project starts March 2023 – Full Roadway Closure

 Reconstruction of N. 71st Street, between CO 52 and Winchester Circle is planned for 2023.
-Work is anticipated to start in March or April 2023 and will last through 2023.
+Work is anticipated to start in late March 2023 and will last through 2023.
 The project will require the closure of N. 71st Street north of Winchester Circle.
 Learn more.

 Boulder County Road Statistics: